-If you’d like to explore options beyond our partner universities, visit our study abroad portal for a list of hundreds of destinations offered by our Global Engagement Office (GEO).
+Learn how to study abroad at our partner universities and beyond by visiting our study abroad portal for a list of hundreds of destinations offered by our Global Engagement Office (GEO).

 Located in the heart of Buenos Aires, Universidad Argentina de la Empresa has a student population of 23,000.
 The university was founded in 1957 and focuses on a wide range of business disciplines that prepare students to meet the challenges of today’s global business environment.
 Internships are open to exchange students.
 Learn more.

 JCU is Australia’s leading tropical research university and Queensland’s second-oldest university.
 JCU has two campuses with access to the Great Barrier Reef and the rainforests of the Wet Tropics.
 Students can study at the Cairns or Townsville campus and have over 300 subjects to choose from, especially in the sciences.
 Learn more.